 Holding Out for a Hero

 Her argument has merit.
 Dangerous Men and Adventurous Women was published in 1992.
 Romance has changed immensely through the years regarding how heroes express themselves.
 In the past, there was little, if any, head-hopping into his thoughts.
-The hero was often inscrutable and stoic.
+The hero was inscrutable and stoic.
 At most, we felt his frustration or desire for the heroine.
-“I love you”s usually were not revealed mid-story but in the last few chapters or pages.
+“I love you”s were not revealed mid-story, but in the last few chapters or pages.

 The Universal Tale

-I know straight men who read romance—gay men and lesbian too.
-Not everyone who reads romance does so out of wish fulfillment.
-Sometimes folks are just looking for engaging stories, which happen to be romance.
+I know straight men who read romance—gay men and lesbian women too.
+Not everyone who reads Romance does so out of wish fulfillment.
+Sometimes folks are just looking for engaging stories, which happen to be Romance.
 When looking for a cozy detective mystery or an alien-packed space opera, I’m not searching to find myself, but for an escapist adventure.
 It doesn’t matter who the characters are, so long as they engage me.
 Then again, some people appreciate an MC who is relatable, which enhances their reading pleasure.

 Books are so very private yet wonderfully universal to experience.
 There’s no right or wrong in the way we enjoy or take part in them.
 It’s ok to judge or not to judge the characters or the plots, so long as we don’t judge each other as readers.
 Fiction is an alternate reality that can mean so many things to different people.
 There are multitudes of worlds for us all to experience in unique and deeply personal ways and we have authors to thank for that.
 (And editors, don’t forget editors.
 I wish I had one.)

-Do you read romance for the fantasy of being desired by the hero or of being the hero in pursuit?
+Do you read Romance for the fantasy of being desired by the hero or of being the hero in pursuit?
 Is neither more important, and you enjoy the overall love story, the plot, or the character development?
 Or is it the sex, be it the anticipation or the consummation?
 There are no condemnations here; we do this for the shared fun!
 Please drop a comment, and let’s talk romance!